DiscordBM/DiscordBM/README.md

 </p>

 ## Notable Features
-* Everything async/await.
+* Everything with async/await.
 Full integration with the latest Server-Side Swift packages.
 * Connect to the Discord gateway and receive all events easily.
 * Send requests to the Discord API using library's Discord client.
 * Hard-typed APIs.
 All Gateway events and API responses have their own type and can be decoded easily.